AdrianN17/Eclipso/README.md

 ## Future implementations

+* Create a game UI (health, rage, bullets and more)
 * Add more character (I have them created, but I have to make the sprites)
 * Better AI enemies
 * Create more maps and complete actual map